 At the former, you can expect warm food whereas the latter only provides cold dishes such as panini (sandwiches).
 Some bars can serve primi, secondi and contorni but the selection isn’t as rich as a ristorante.
 They don’t usually stay open in the evening.

 The rosticceria is very similar to the tavola calda in that they serve pre-made food to take home with you or eat on the premises.
-As the name suggests, there are usually roasted meats on offer.
+As the name suggests, there are usually roasted cuts of meats on offer.

 Taverna / Tavernetta